Courses

 Good to Know when selecting courses

-Exchange students are expected to follow the most of their courses at their particular host CU faculty.
+Exchange students are expected to follow the most of their courses at their particular host CU faculty (51% / 49% rule).

-• You may choose both BA ("YB" courses codes) and MA ("YM" codes) courses across different study programmes and departments at the Faculty of Humanities, unless there are specific entry restrictions and requirements for the respective courses.
+Incoming students may choose both BA ("YB" courses codes) and MA ("YM" course codes) courses across different study programmes and departments at the Faculty of Humanities, unless there are specific entry restrictions and requirements for the respective courses.

-• It is also possible to take courses outside the FHS, your host faculty, but not more than 49 % in total (e.g. if you would like to take three courses at the Faculty of Social Sciences, you have to take at least four courses provided by the Faculty of Humanities regardless of the overall number of ECTS credits).
+Students may select courses provided by other CU faculties, but not more than 49 % in total (e.g. if you would like to take three courses at the Faculty of Social Sciences, you have to take at least four courses provided by the Faculty of Humanities regardless of the overall number of ECTS credits).

 Learning Agreement Guidelines

-When selecting courses and completing your Learning Agreement, please consider the course offer available at the time of applying and note that it is subject to change.
-You will be able to change your courses at a later stage then.
+When selecting courses and completing your Learning Agreement (LA), please consider the course offer available at the time of applying and note that it is subject to change.
+It will be possible to change your courses at a later stage.

-• The offer for the next academic year (semester) will be a modification of the current academic year course offerings.
-Some of the current courses might not be offered any longer, while some new courses will be introduced to provide a reasonable number of courses in the field of broad Humanities and Social Sciences.
+These will be based on the current academic year’s course offerings.
+While some courses may no longer be offered, new courses will be introduced to ensure a sufficient selection in the broad fields of Humanities and Social Sciences.

-• You may fill the courses provided by another CU Faculty in your Learning Agreement together with the FHS courses, however please note that the enrolment in these courses cannot be guaranteed either by us or course instructors in advance.
-Thus we recommend to consider some backup choices based on the FHS course offerings.
+You may include non-FHS courses in your Learning Agreement in addition to FHS courses.
+However, please note that enrolment in these courses cannot be guaranteed in advance, either by our office or by the course instructors.
+We therefore recommend including backup options based on the FHS course offerings.

-Students check the availability of those courses during the add/drop period to courses in CU Student information system at the beginning of the semester.
+Course availability should be checked during the add/drop period in the CU Student Information System at the beginning of the semester.

-• Changes to your Learning Agreement are possible during the add/drop period to courses depending on the up-to-date course offerings and timetable.
+Updating Learning Agreement is possible during the add/drop period to courses based on the up-to-date course offerings and timetable.

 CONTACT INFORMATION: